The “Quadreria” (Painting Collection / Gallery of Paintings)

-Room 1.4 hosts four large seventeenth-century paintings from suppressed religious buildings, recently re-acquired, restored and included in the exhibition itinerary.
+Room 1.4 hosts four large seventeenth-century paintings from suppressed religious buildings.
 The most important is "Madonna Assunta con i Santi Rocco, Caterina d’Alessandria e Agnese", juvenile work by Giulio Cesare Procaccini ( Bologna 1574 - Milan 1625).

 Room 1.5 illustrates a model of noble patrons intended for private use.
 The three large paintings depicting Saint Helena in adoration of the true cross, the Birth of the Baptist and the evangelical episode of Sinite Parvulos with a sumptuous family portrait, come from the Olginati Palace, donated to the Municipality of Como with all the furnishings in 1931.